jayyski/CyberSecurity/HTB/Nunchucks.md

 store                   [Status: 200, Size: 4029, Words: 1053, Lines: 102]
 ```
-We found a sub domain at https://store.nunchucks.htb
+We find a sub domain at store.nunchucks.htb